Spondylolysis

-Spondylolysis is a defect or stress fracture in the pars interarticularis of the vertebral arch.
+Spondylolysis also known as a pars defect or pars fracture, is a defect or stress fracture in the pars interarticularis of the vertebral arch.
 The vast majority of cases occur in the lower lumbar vertebrae (L5), but spondylolysis may also occur in the cervical vertebrae.

 Signs and symptoms

-In majority of cases, spondylolysis presents asymptomatically which can make diagnosis both difficult and incidental.
+In majority of cases, spondylolysis presents asymptomatically, which can make diagnosis both difficult and incidental.
 When a patient does present with symptoms, there are general signs and symptoms a clinician will look for: